eurora-labs/eurora/memory-bank/progress.md

 [2025-06-02 14:52:40] - Implemented comprehensive Storybook setup for UI components in packages/ui

 [2025-06-02 15:49:40] - Completed comprehensive Storybook analysis and created documentation guidelines for UI components

+[2025-06-02 18:38:00] - Added sample_background.jpg as background image to all launcher Storybook stories